codewriter3000/amicharski/README.md

 ### Hi there 👋

-I'm a developer with experience in React, Svelte, Pega, Java, C, and Rust.
+I'm a developer with experience in Python, React, Svelte, Pega, Java, C, and Rust.